Time Management and Planning

 Develop time management and planning skills

-View the below skills packages in the Business Skills section in CareerHub resources to help you develop your Time Management and Planning skills:
+View the Resource Section in Handshake to help you develop your Time Management and Planning skills:

 - What is a project?